 Through his work with the Community Youth Orchestra of Southern California and numerous K-12 and college music programs in Orange County, Mr. Wie has helped shape the direction of ensemble education in the region for over two decades.
-A prolific conductor and performer on violin, viola, clarinet, and saxophone, his professional appearances include collaborations in a diverse range of fields including classical and contemporary ensembles as well as musical theater, modern dance, ballet, and electronic music.
+As an ensemble conductor and performer on violin, viola, clarinet, and saxophone, his professional appearances include collaborations in a diverse range of fields including classical and contemporary ensembles as well as musical theater, modern dance, ballet, and electronic music.
 He recently launched and serves as principal conductor of the California Solisti Chamber Orchestra, and currently directs the Orchestra Program at St. Margaret's Episcopal School where he also teaches AP Computer Science.
 Mr. Wie earned B.S.
 Information and Computer Science and M.F.A.
 Music degrees from the University of California at Irvine.

 Piano Program Director